ryankert01/ryankert01/README.md

 ### Hi there 👋

-CS student and fullstack developer with a passion for ML.
-Building projects to make the world a better place.
+CS student based on Taoyuan city, Taiwan.

 - 🔭 I’m a retired core team at [@gdscyzu](https://github.com/gdscyzu).